Skip to main content

 The card reader checks your credential and validates it with the system before granting or denying access.

-This software can allow integrations with systems and databases to automate tasks.
-This could be onboarding new employees from a staff management system, or a visitor and contractor management solution such as the HealthSafe SecurePass integration (available in New Zealand and Australia).
+Security systems allow integrations with third-party products for added functionality, and secure transfer of data from external databases to automate tasks.
+This could be onboarding new employees from a staff management system, or a visitor and contractor management solution.

-The final component of an access control system is the security infrastructure.
-This can include a controller (which is the ‘brains’ of the system), battery backups, wiring, electronic locks, and additions such as security cameras or passive infrared (PIR) motion detectors.
+Other security infrastructure you will see in access control systems are battery backups, wiring, electronic locks, and additions such as security cameras or passive infrared (PIR) motion detectors.

 Put all these parts together and you can start to see how flexible (and potentially complex!) a modern access control system can be.